-BMW reinvents the CS badge and applies it to yet another special-edition M4.
-This derivative, however, feels more like a refinement than a reinvention, but it’s better than an M4 Competition and more usable than a GTS...
+BMW has reinvented the CS badge and applied it to yet another special-edition M4.
+The highly desirable M4 CS, which was launched in South Africa in October 2017 with an eye-watering price tag of R1 838 500, feels more like a refinement than a reinvention, but it’s better than an M4 Competition and more usable than a GTS...

 The BMW M4 CS is the BMW Motorsport Division’s definitive take on the headlining 4 Series Coupe.
 Maybe.
 And if so, only at the fifth time of asking if we include the late "DTM Champion Edition" in the list of M4s we’ve been treated to already.
 Well, it’s no more cynical than Porsche’s profiteering with the ‘991’-generation 911 GT3, is it?
 Where desirable performance derivatives are concerned, it seems anything goes.

 The M4 CS comes to market about a year after the even more expensive and specialised M4 GTS.
-It will be in production for the thick end of two years and officially it’s not a limited-series car: BMW M says it will simply make as many as it can within the time it has to make them.
-About 1 000 a year, he says.
-And M boss Frank van Meel also says there’s sufficient global demand for the car to sell every one they’ll make.
+It will be in production for the thick end of 2 years and although BMW initially said it’s not a limited-series car ("we will simply make as many as (we) can within the time (we have) to make them," M boss Frank van Meel was quoted as saying), it now appears that only 3 000 units will be produced.

 Expect BMW to carry the CS badging forward onto new products.
 Next up is possibly the M2 CS.

 Perhaps most interesting of all, the M4 CS is the start of something new and interesting from the M Division.
 Cars in this mould, with CS badging, will be a constant feature of BMW M’s model range from this point onwards – or so say company insiders.
 In light of that fact, Munich certainly wouldn’t want to undershoot against expectations of the first one.